biolink/biolink-model/docs/GenotypeToGeneAssociation.md

----
-parent: Classes
-title: biolink:GenotypeToGeneAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: GenotypeToGeneAssociation
+# Type: genotype to gene association

 Any association between a genotype and a gene.
 The genotype have have multiple variants in that gene or a single one.
 There is no assumption of cardinality